VeraSun Energy: Bankruptcy

 As of October 31, 2008, VeraSun and twenty-four of its subsidiaries have filed for Chapter 11 bankruptcy protection to enhance liquidity while it reorganizes.
 The Sioux Falls-based company says the move was voluntary in order to maintain business as usual.
 South Dakota Senator John Thune says he is hopeful VeraSun Energy will emerge a stronger company after the chapter 11 filing.

-VeraSun's financial difficulties were the result of the company hedging its corn consumption with an OTC derivative known as an accumulator.
+VeraSun's financial difficulties were the result of the company's hedging its corn consumption, with an OTC derivative known as an accumulator.
 The derivative contract works as such: VeraSun locks in their procurement of corn at a discount to current market prices.
-However, if the market moves below this discounted level then VeraSun was required to take in twice as much as it was normally contracted to.
+However, if the market moves below this discounted level, then VeraSun was required to take in twice as much as it was normally contracted to.
 This results in VeraSun taking twice as much grain as they need at a higher price than if they bought on the open market.
-More over, these accumulators typically have a stipulation where if the price of corn were to rise too high relative to the discounted level then the contract would knock out and no longer be in effect.
+More over, these accumulators typically have a stipulation where if the price of corn were to rise too high relative to the discounted level, then the contract would knock out and no longer be in effect.
 Every week these conditions are checked and the appropriate amount of corn is purchased by VeraSun at the appropriate price.
-What happened to Verasun was that the price of corn fell drastically causing them to buy twice as much corn as they need at what was then a relatively high price.
-On top of this the price of ethanol fell as well, this caused their crushing margin to go negative.
+What happened to VeraSun was that, the price of corn fell drastically, which caused them to buy twice as much corn as they need at what was then a relatively high price.
+On top of this, the price of ethanol fell as well, which caused their crushing margin to go negative.

-VeraSun ended up selling seven of the plants to Valero Energy Corporation, and the rest to other companies in 2009.
+VeraSun ended up selling seven of its plants to Valero Energy Corporation, and the rest to other companies in 2009.